 - creativity.
 You had to “make do with what you had” and therefore if you didn’t have something you used your creativity to make what you needed from what you had.

-- knowing the needs of your students/ clients
+- listening to and knowing the individual needs of your students/ clients

 … and of course …